 In 2012, the Department for Environment, Food and Rural Affairs (Defra) announced a revised approach to the management of commercial fisheries in European Marine Sites (EMSs), with the objective of ensuring all existing and potential commercial fishing activities are managed in accordance with the Habitats Directive.
 This led to a risk-prioritised and phased assessment process, whereby the features of all sites were assessed against all fishing activities taking place within a site, in order to identify if these activities were compatible with the conservation objectives of the site and if the need for management was required.
-All interactions between commercial fishing activities and any necessary management has been introduced.
+All interactions between commercial fishing activities and designated site features in the Southern IFCA district have been assessed and any necessary management has been introduced.
 A similar assessment process has been undertaken for Marine Conservation Zones (MCZs).